-The Nursing Research Institute (NRI) is a partnership between ACU and St Vincent's Health Australia, Sydney.
-Established in 2008, we are at the forefront of nurse-led implementation research and have been successful in obtaining multiple Category 1 research grants (National Health and Medical Research Council, Australian Research Council), as well as other national and international funding.
+The Nursing Research Institute (NRI) is a partnership between ACU, St Vincent's Health Australia (Sydney), and St Vincent's Hospital Melbourne.
+Established in 2009, we are at the forefront of nurse-led implementation research and have been successful in obtaining multiple Category 1 research grants (National Health and Medical Research Council and Australian Research Council), as well as other national and international funding.
 In partnership with clinical, policy, and academic partners, we specialise in implementation science research examining ways to promote evidence translation in the areas of stroke management, hospital-acquired complications, and de-implementation of low value nursing care.
-We are co-leading the implementation science and knowledge translation platform for SPHERE (Sydney Partnership for Health, Education, Research and Enterprise), one of nine Australian NHMRC accredited Advanced Health Research Translation Centres.
+We are co-leading the implementation science and knowledge translation platform for Maridulu Budyari Gumal, SPHERE (Sydney Partnership for Health, Education, Research and Enterprise), one of nine Australian NHMRC accredited Advanced Health Research Translation Centres.
 We are also involved in building research capacity at St Vincent's Health Australia, supporting clinicians through a mentoring program and offering higher degree research supervision.